phoboslab/Ejecta/README.md

 4. Build the XCode project

 For an example application,
-  cp -r SampleApp/* App/
+  cp -r examples/SampleApp/* App/

-or copy(recursively) any of the lessons folder ported from http://http://learningwebgl.com/
+or copy(recursively) any of the lessons in the examples folder ported from http://http://learningwebgl.com/

+## Creating a WebGL context

+Currently the WebGL context can be created by passing in the 'experimental-wngl' parameter to getContext.

+    gl = canvas.getContext('experimental-webgl');

 ## Note on Typed Arrays and Performance
 Typed Arrays are really not available in the current JavascriptCore used by Ejecta/EjectaGL.
 A very primitive version will be supported in the current version that just supports a constructor that takes in an Array object.
 After this the Typed array is completely opaque and useful only for binding buffer data to a buffer.